Teacher of Music & Commercial/Music Technology

 Main Duties

-• Maintain a ‘teacher planner’ and planning documents, including the recording of attainment and effort marks, Prep/homework set, student attendance.
+• Maintain a ‘teacher planner’ and curriculum planning documents, including the recording of attainment and effort marks, prep/homework set, and student attendance.

 • Be accountable for the attainment, progress and outcomes of pupils you teach.

-• Have excellent and effective classroom management skills and maintain standards of discipline according to the school’s codes of conduct and in line with the school’s rewards and sanctions programmes.
+• Have excellent classroom management skills and maintain standards of discipline according to the school’s codes of conduct and in line with the school’s rewards and sanctions programmes.

-• Be a dedicated team-player, who strives for excellence and leads by example
+• Be a dedicated team-player, who strives for excellence, supports colleagues, takes initiative and leads students by example.

-• To rehearse ensembles in preparation for performances, if required
+• To rehearse ensembles in preparation for performances.

-• To prepare reports on pupils’ progress, attend parent consultations when required and maintain an up-to-date register with regularly assessed classes.
+• To prepare reports on students’ progress, and attend parent consultations when required.

 • To liaise with administrative, academic and pastoral staff as necessary.